zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 Next, describe the feelings, followed by the behaviors that may have been influenced by your thoughts and feelings.

-Think about it for a while, and see if you can come up with some alternative thoughts.
-See if your group has any suggestions!
+Once you have finished with the left side, talk about your situation in your small group.
+See if your group has any suggestions for alternative thoughts!

 Raise your hand if your group has any questions.